 Ore is processed at Jaguar's Caeté processing plant, which is located approximately 40 kilometres from Pilar.
 The plant utilizes gravity recovery which recovers about 50% of the gold, followed by a flotation circuit and leaching of the flotation concentrate in a CIP circuit.
 Historic recoveries have commonly ranged from 85 to 90%.
 The plant has capacity for approximately 2,200 tonnes per day, and a significant opportunity is available for additional feed.
 The non-sulfide tails (flotation tails) are drystacked, and leach tails are sent to the Moita Dam.
 At the Caeté plant, the restrictions relating to the pandemic impacted the implementation of several projects, including the construction of the leach flotation filtration plant after which leach tailings will also be dry stacked.
-In the later part of Q2, the Caeté plant experienced a notable reduction in pandemic infection rates, allowing the full resumption of the construction of capital projects such as the tailings filtering system.
-This important capital project, which was scheduled to be concluded in Q1 2021, was rescheduled to the end of Q3 2021.
-This delay will not impact the production capacity of the plant Pilar/Caeté Surface Exploration.
+In the later part of Q2 2021, the Caeté plant experienced a notable reduction in pandemic infection rates, allowing the full resumption of the construction of capital projects such as the tailings filtering system.
+This important capital project, which was scheduled to be concluded in Q1 2021, was rescheduled to the end of Q4 2021.